Write That Book Already

 If you’re having trouble registering (i.e., a red box appears around one of the fields above) please make sure that you do not have a space either before or after your email address or in front of your name.

-When you have registered successfully, you will receive a kickback email within 30 to 60 minutes.
+If this is your first Write That Book Already Conference, you will receive a kickback email within 30 to 60 minutes.
 If you do not see the email, please check your Promotions tab if you are a gmail user or check your spam folder.
-Add us to your approved senders list OR move the email from promotions into your inbox so you can continue to get notificaiton of the interviews.
+Add us to your approved senders list OR move the email from promotions into your inbox so you can continue to get notification of the interviews.